This post contains links that we may earn a small commission for at no cost to you read more

 If you’ve ever played video games where you must accomplish a goal or a certain level before you can unlock new games or new levels, then you will understand how the Ergatta works.

 Ergatta helps you understand your stats, control your rowing strokes, and improve your endurance level all while you play games.

 Racing Games for the Competitive Type

 If you love to be the “winner” then you will enjoy the racing games.
 Ergatta will pair you with others who are in the same fitness zone that you are so you will truly have a fair racing experience.
 It might be fun to race against world-class athletes to see how “badly” you will do compared to them, but after a while, you will get bored.

-By offering you the ability to race against those in similar physical condition as you, the playing field will be level.
+Racing against those in similar physical condition as you ensures that there’s a level playing field.
 This doesn’t mean you can’t compete with friends (now called Rivals) – the latest software update now allows you to challenge Rivals!

 Ergatta offers community challenges every Sunday and monthly challenges for charity.

 Who Should Buy the Ergatta?